 Structures and assets to manage flood risk and drainage

 We keep a record of structures that play a part in reducing flood risk, such as flood walls, banks and culverts.
-Any failure of these structures could increase flood risks.
-We also have access to our partners' asset records, which helps us draw a picture of how water moves around the county.
+Failure of these structures could increase flood risks.
+We also have access to our partners' asset records, which helps us draw a picture of how water moves around North Yorkshire.
 The process includes identifying structures that were not built to reduce flood risks but do so because of their size, design or position.
-These structures can be officially designated so they cannot be altered or removed without our consent.
+These can be officially designated so they cannot be altered or removed without our consent.

 Flood incident investigation

-We recognise the impact of flooding to gardens and other land and we can learn from such incidents, but our priority is people who have experienced or are at risk of property flooding.
-Our ability to carry out detailed investigation where internal flooding has not occurred is limited.
+We bring groups together to coordinate investigations into significant flooding.
+Our priority is people who have experienced or are at risk of property flooding.
 Recent flood risk investigation reports are available in the section below.

 Sustainable drainage systems

-Local planning policies and decisions on planning applications relating to major development are required to ensure that sustainable drainage systems are used for the management of surface water unless demonstrated to be inappropriate.
-View the frequently asked questions below for more details.
+Local planning policies and decisions on planning applications relating to major development are required to ensure sustainable drainage systems are used for the management of surface water unless they can be shown to be inappropriate.

 Guidance for developers and drainage engineers